Abdulrahman-Almutlaq/RL-Navigation/README.md

 * <span style="padding: .2em .4em; background-color:gray">3</span> - turn right.

-On the other hand the model was developed using Pytorch, and the architecture of the model consists of four layers, and batch normalization.
+On the other hand the model was developed using Pytorch, and the architecture of the model consists of five layers, and batch normalization.

 The model developed avereged a score of 13 over 537 episodes of training!
 (1000 timesteps per episode in our case)